marhs/fisheries-monitoring-deep-learning/README.md

 ## Biography

-You can read the entire biography at the end of `thesis/main.pdf` file.
+You can read the entire biography at the end of `Master-thesis.pdf` file.